 Learn how to overcome the typical challenges inherent to building websites, mobile apps, dashboards, and other digital products and experiences when the designer and development efforts are done in siloes.

-Design Thinking: Turning Minimum Viable into Most Valuable ProductUzair Sukhera
+Design Thinking: Turning Minimum Viable to Most Valuable ProductUzair Sukhera

 Ready to launch a new product?
 A new app perhaps?
 Do you know if there is a need for it in the market?
 In this day and age, it has become extremely easy to take an idea and invest in getting it developed.
 But then, not every idea is a good idea.
 You need validation […]

-16 Ways to Validate & Improve Your MVPUzair Sukhera
+16 Techniques to Validate & Improve Your MVPUzair Sukhera

 In the previous blog, we covered how to utilize Design Thinking to create your Minimum Viable Product or MVP; however, that is only half of the equation.
-The reasoning behind creating an MVP, is simple but what is exponentially more important is to test and prove your ideas, concepts, and hypothesis before you allocate resources […]
+The reasoning behind creating an MVP is simple but what is exponentially more important is to test and prove your ideas, concepts, and hypothesis before you allocate resources to it. […]